laroche/tastyworks-pnl/README.md

 The option __--verbose__ adds currency gains for each transaction.

+The option __-b__ adds all losses from option writing into __term_loss__.
+This is needed to compute all non-stock losses for the German tax statement.

 Per default balance adjustments are only output as total sum, you can use the option __--long__ to include balance adjustments into the list of transactions.